Rev. Ashley Goff

 MINISTER OF MUSIC

 Abby earned her M.A. in Theology and the Arts from Wesley Theological Seminary, and she has experience serving congregations through leadership in music and in other faith experiences within congregational life.
-Abby’s repertoire includes a wide range of musical genres, including the musical roots of the Presbyterian church.
-She also has an open mind, and welcomes expanding her musical range.
+Abby’s repertoire includes a wide range of musical genres, including the musical roots of the Mennonite church.

-Abby offers a voice that will help APC connect musically within the APC congregation and with our neighbors in the surrounding community.
-And she believes in “imago dei,” which means every voice and body in the congregation has equal value.
-This also means Abby has the unique ability to build a congregation around the unique voice of each person rather than just a few.
-She has experience developing relationships with others in groups and in one-on-one interactions.
+Abby offers a voice that helps APC connect musically within the APC congregation and with our neighbors in the surrounding community.
+She believes in “imago dei,” which means every voice and body in the congregation has equal value.